How prisoner names were drawn up in U.S.-Cuba secret talks

 Cuba agreed to all but a handful of the names and the final list of 53 was agreed in July, U.S. officials said.

-"None of the 53 were released before we finalised the list in July - when we agreed to the list, those people were all still in prison," a senior State Department official said.
+"None of the 53 were released before we finalized the list in July - when we agreed to the list, those people were all still in prison," a senior State Department official said.

 In its Dec.
 17 announcement, the Obama administration said the 53 prisoners would soon be released by Cuban authorities, cheering dissidents.
 However, it now appears, the activists said, that by the time of the announcement 17 of the prisoners had already been freed.